Pet Photographer: Create a Data Filtering Module

 Whether you’ve downloaded the colorfilter module, or written your own color filtering module, the next step is to add the module to your smart machine as a local module:

-3. Enter a name for your local module, enter the module’s executable path, then click Add module.
+3. Enter a name or use the suggested name for your local module, enter the module’s executable path, then click Create.

 • The name must use only lowercase characters.